kljohnson4good/Blog/content/post/2022-09-02-career-development-plan/index.md

 ### Plan Your Route

 Now that you have a destination in mind and know where you're starting from, it's time to plan the route  and waypoints.
 Think of the waypoints as micro-goals (or stepping stones) along your way to achieving your goals.
-It's best if they are specific, timebound and measureable.
+It's best if they are specific, time bound and measurable.
 What do you want, by when, as measured by what?
 Without those details, it becomes too easy to let yourself off the hook.
 For example, of you want to become an an *expert* in python coding, what does it mean to be an expert?
 Instead, define expert as for example, passing a particular skills test (like LinkedIn skills tests).

 <font size=3 color="Gray">